 We invite readers to participate in our Random Sample — a single-question survey based on timely neurosurgical topics that also are tied to the current issue of AANS Neurosurgeon.
 Cast your vote, and then view the results below.
-Be sure to revisit AANS Neurosurgeon for new Random Sample surveys in the near future.
 Send us your comments …

 In the Loupe

-In this edition of Editorial License, Michael Schulder, MD, FAANS, discusses what it means to be a humanitarian neurosurgeon.
+In this edition of Editorial License, Michael Schulder, MD, FAANS, discusses the evolution of neurosurgery through invention and innovation.